Stand by refers to the idiom used for devices that are not in use but remain (re-)active;

 I wait patiently, most of the time for hours, for one single 'click'.

-Very often, I come back without any picture taken, but even this is part of the game.
-This experience of waiting is somehow more important than the result [ and the only thing I am able to share is of course the result ].
-Setting out this work was the discovery of a slow process, a method I have kept as a keyword for all my subsequent productions.
+Very often, I come back without any picture taken and this is also part of the game.
+This experience of waiting is somehow more important than the result.
+This experience allowed me to appreciate the slow work processes, which became a specificity for my research.

 The work can take place anytime, anywhere and is - for this reason - a kind of ever continuing project, with an almost meditative method acting as a quest on itself.